-Why does the Chanel No. 5 that I bought twenty years ago smell different than the bottle I got for my birthday last week?
+Why does the Chanel No. 5 that I bought twenty years ago smell different from the bottle I got for my birthday last week?

-Back in 2014, Chanel was forced to change their No. 5 formula because IFRA found that one of its ingredients was a skin irritant.
+Back in 2014, IFRA forced Chanel to change their No. 5 formula because they found that one of its ingredients was a skin irritant.
 This means that the bottle you bought a long time ago doesn’t smell the same as the newest bottle you just received, simply because the ingredients are different.

-If the formula hasn’t been altered at all, there is a second possible reason for the difference in scent.
+If the formula has not been altered, there is a second plausible reason for the difference in scent.
 Perfumes go through a process called maceration, which is key to developing fragrance.

-Over time, a perfume’s scent qualities continue to evolve.
-Maceration involves letting the fragrance develop for up to 6 months, during which time it is repeatedly tested to establish the moment when the perfume is at its best and ready for sale.
+Over time, a perfume’s aroma continues to mature.
+Maceration involves letting the fragrance develop for up to *6 months, during which the scent and performance is checked to establish if and when a perfume is ready for sale.

-But perfumes often continue to macerate and develop even after they have been bottled, which could explain why the older version of your perfume smells a little different to your newer one.
+But perfumes continue to macerate even after bottling, which explains why the older version of your perfume smells a little different from your newer one.

 When creating your own scents, maceration is an important factor.
-Be patient and let your fragrances develop to their full potential rather than being in a rush to get them on the market.
+Be patient and let your fragrances develop to their full potential rather than be in a rush to get them on the market.

-Learn more about perfumery on the FREE Fragrance 101 course at the Scent School by Melanie Jane
+Check out the FRAGRANCE 101 course at The Scent Academy by Melanie Jane